 Long targeted by the city for rejuvenation, Colorado Springs has focused on improving the infrastructure.
 A first important step was the construction of a neighborhood park at Dorchester and Navajo, but that is only the beginning.
 Street improvements on Navajo Street and Tejon are coming soon as the result of a grant program for community development.
 Next will be improvements to Cheyenne Boulevard at Tejon, which will improve traffic flow and provide for pedestrian safety.

 - Central Colorado Springs

-Developers interested in maintaining the forward momentum of the community have re-developed the site once occupied by Ivywild School, closed in 2009, into an attractive complex including microbrewery, a performance and meeting venue, bakery and coffee shop.
-A portion of the space will residential units and office space.
-Vegetable gardens, parking areas and a community gathering space for outdoor events have already developed on the school grounds.
-Bristol Brewing Company recently opened its doors after experiencing a number of delays, and its success is very encouraging to the area.
-Innovations such as the capturing of grey water from the brewery and using it to feed a garden and greenhouse promise additional neighborhood development.
-More exciting renovations to the new Ivywild School are coming.
+Developers interested in maintaining the forward momentum of the community have re-developed the site once occupied by Ivywild School, closed in 2009, into an attractive complex including Bristol Brewing Company, a performance and meeting venue, bakery and coffee shop.
+A portion of the space includes residential units and office space.
+Vegetable gardens, parking areas and a community gathering space for outdoor events have already been developed on the school grounds.

 Additional restaurants include Springs Orleans offering traditional Creole and Cajun cuisine; The Skirted Heifer featuring eco-friendly and locally sourced hamburger; Alice in Wonderland Themed The Rabbit Hole and MacKenzies Chop House for a great steak.

 PARKS AND RECREATION